Ride Leader Guidelines

 - If the weather is marginal, go to the start anyway.
-If thunder, lightning, or driving rain or snow is imminent – its better to cancel at the start than expose our riders to hazards.
+If thunder, lightning, or driving rain or snow is imminent - it's better to cancel at the start than expose our riders to hazards.

-- At the ride Leader’s discretion, a ride start may be delayed to a later time, and announced at ride start
+- At the ride leader's discretion, a ride start may be delayed to a later time and announced at ride start.

 5. SIGN-UP SHEET REQUIREMENTS

-- All ride participants, both members and non-members must sign the Sign-up sheet, and Liability Release at the beginning of each ride.
+- All ride participants, both members and non-members must sign the Sign-in Sheet(which you will remind riders is also their consent to theLiability Release) at the beginning of each ride.

 6. RIDE START

-- Introduce yourself – Use the script provided in your ride Leader packet.
+- Introduce yourself - use the script provided in your ride leader packet.

 - Verify that everyone has signed in prior to starting the pre-ride briefing.